 Olympus E-600 versus Olympus E-520

-The Olympus E-600 and the Olympus E-520 are two digital cameras that were announced, respectively, in August 2009 and May 2008.
+The Olympus E-600 and the Olympus E-520 are two digital cameras that were revealed to the public, respectively, in August 2009 and May 2008.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with a Four Thirds sensor.
 The E-600 has a resolution of 12.2 megapixel, whereas the E-520 provides 10 MP.

-The side-by-side display below illustrates the physical size and weight of the Olympus E-600 and the Olympus E-520.
+The physical size and weight of the Olympus E-600 and the Olympus E-520 are illustrated in the side-by-side display below.
 Three successive views from the front, the top, and the rear are shown.
-All size dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the E-600 – represents 100 percent across all the size and weight measures).
+All width, height and depth dimensions are rounded to the nearest millimeter.
+You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the E-600 – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Olympus E-520 is somewhat larger (2 percent) than the Olympus E-600.
 In terms of weight, the two cameras are very close.
-Cameras that are aimed at professionals or semi-pros tend to be a bit bulkier in order to give them the necessary environmental and shock resistance.
 In this context, it is worth noting that neither the E-600 nor the E-520 are weather-sealed.